2026 Unrivaled season

-The 2026 season of Unrivaled will be the league's second season.
-The inaugural six clubs were set to return for the 2026 season with the addition of two new clubs, Breeze BC and Hive BC, and a formal player development pool.
-The eight clubs will play a regular season of matches in January to March to contest for four places in a single-elimination playoff tournament that will determine the champions of the league.
+The 2026 season of Unrivaled was the league's second season.
+The inaugural six clubs returned for the 2026 season with the addition of two new clubs, Breeze BC and Hive BC, and a formal player development pool.
+The eight clubs played a regular season of matches from January to March to contest for four places in a single-elimination playoff tournament.